Periodontal Therapy – Big Pine Key, FL

 All-Natural Tooth & Gum Tonic Therapy

-On top of your scaling and root planing treatment, our office utilizes an oral rinse containing strong antibacterial benefits.
+On top of your scaling and root planing treatment, our dental office utilizes an oral rinse containing strong antibacterial benefits.
 This treatment is designed to target the hard-to-reach areas of the gums where infection is present and promote healing in those areas.
 It’s most effective in the deep pockets that form in between teeth as a result of gum disease.
 During your follow-up treatments for gum therapy, which are needed every three to four months, we’ll closely examine your gum tissue and confirm that antibiotic therapy is working as prescribed.